 Foot spa event

-During the first week of the capybara onsen the animal stage event is usually on too.
+Before the pandemic, during the first week of the capybara onsen the animal stage event was on too.
 The animals put on a show in the main theatre (near the paddling pool, beside the Beatrix Potter museum).
-In 2021, the animal event stage is on Saturdays between October 16th and November 27th.
+However, in 2023, they will not overlap.
+This year the animal stage will finish before the start of the Capybara Onsen.
+It is on Saturdays and Sundays between September 30th to November 12th 2023.

-Another event that can be enjoyed during Winter in the zoo is the annual gift giving to animals which normally takes place on a Saturday or Sunday near Christmas.
-The 2021 dates have not yet been set.
+Another event that can normally be enjoyed during Winter in the zoo is the annual gift giving to animals which normally takes place on a Saturday or Sunday near Christmas.
+The 2023 dates have not yet been set.
+There was also a bit of night illumination near the main gate of the zoo before the pandemic, but currently no word of that either in 2023.

 All of these events are free to participate in, once you have paid into the zoo itself.
 There are also some events with a nominal charge.
 Such as the ever popular butter making class which costs 300 yen per person.
 The butter making event was suspended temporarily in both 2020 and 2021 due to the pandemic.
-But it is back on now, on Saturdays, Sundays and bank holidays.
-You need to buy a ticket at the gate.
+But it is back on now.
+It is on the second Sunday of each month.
+You have to get a ticket at the gate on the way into the zoo, subject to availability.

 Parking: For 800 cars, costs 600 yen per day.
 At weekends during peak season, there is an overflow car park.
 There are also some unofficial parking areas beside the overflow car park that open on busy days and cost 500 yen a day.